-be a government or not-for-profit organisation that provides internetrelated services (e.g. domain registry or internet address allocation) or carries out particular cyber security functions (e.g. multilateral national and leading CERT groupings, law enforcement or other cyber security function);
+be a government or not-for-profit organization that provides internetrelated services (e.g. domain registry or internet address allocation) or carries out particular cyber security functions (e.g. multilateral national and leading CERT groupings, law enforcement or other cyber security functions);

-- 2. share APCERT's vision to help create a safe, clean and reliable cyber space through global collaboration and be a willing to partner with APCERT to achieve this vision; - agree and be able to protect information provided by APCERT and its members appropriately in line with the APCERT Information Classification Policy; and - 4. advise the APCERT SC, within a reasonable time period, if at anytime it cannot meet the above criteria.
+- share APCERT's vision to help create a safe, clean and reliable cyber space through global collaboration and be willing to partner with APCERT to achieve this vision; - iii. agree and be able to protect information provided by APCERT and its members appropriately in line with the APCERT Information Sharing and Handling Policy; and - iv. advise the APCERT SC, within a reasonable time period, if at anytime the partner can no longer meet the above criteria.